-• Open the Visualize tab.
-You may need to click on the Reload Data button at the bottom of the Visualization Controls pane if you have gone back and forth between the windows and the VSim computational engine has
+- Open the Visualize tab.
+You may need to click on the Reload Data button at the top right of the Visualization Controls pane if you have gone back and forth between the windows and the VSim computational engine has generated more data. - Switch the Data View drop-down menu at the top left of the pane to 1-D Fields.